 Status: Ongoing Case

-Plaintiff alleges that absent the Aggrenox pay-for-delay agreements, generic versions of Aggrenox would have been on the market as early as August 14, 2009.
-This pay-for-delay agreement caused plaintiff and the class to continue paying supracompetitive prices for Aggrenox throughout the class period, beginning August 14, 2009.
+The plaintiff alleges that absent the Aggrenox pay-for-delay agreements, generic versions of Aggrenox would have been on the market as early as August 14, 2009.
+This pay-for-delay agreement caused the plaintiff and the class to continue paying supracompetitive prices for Aggrenox throughout the class period, beginning August 14, 2009.

 The case is In re Aggrenox Antitrust Litigation.
 The plaintiff is Pipefitters Union Local No. 537 Health & Welfare Fund.
 The defendant is Boehringer Ingelheim Pharma GmbH.